-A growing number of enterprises in the United States and internationally are making a proactive effort to incorporate Diversity, Equity, and Inclusion (DEI) within their values and cultures.
+A growing number of enterprises in the United States and internationA11y are making a proactive effort to incorporate Diversity, Equity, and Inclusion (DEI) within their values and cultures.
 Beyond hiring practices, one very important element of inclusion is ensuring that a significant percentage of vendors with whom you do business are diversity-owned.

 What is the state of your company’s procurement supply base diversity?

 Have you been utilizing the same vendors for products and services year after year without investigating other options?

 Among your current suppliers, are there any businesses that you know for certain are operated by diverse ownership?

 Most companies that are concerned with corporate social responsibility (CSR) will find it valuable to establish or expand a dedicated supplier diversity program.
 This will not only support DEI initiatives and boost Environmental, Social, and Governance (ESG) scores, but may also increase performance in numerous areas—including bottom-line revenues.